kislerdm/terraform-provider-neon/docs/resources/project.md

 - `allowed_ips_protected_branches_only` (String) Set to 'yes' to activate, 'no' to deactivate explicitly, and omit to keep the default value.
 Apply the allow-list to the protected branches only.
 Note that the feature is available to the Neon Scale plans only.
+- `autoscaling_limit_max_cu` (Number) Maximal value of the project-wide autoscaling limit.
+Note that it is not retrospectively applicable, i.e., existing compute resources are not affected by this configuration.
+- `autoscaling_limit_min_cu` (Number) Minimal value of the project-wide autoscaling limit.
+Note that it is not retrospectively applicable, i.e., existing compute resources are not affected by this configuration.
 - `block_public_connections` (String) Set to 'yes' to activate, 'no' to deactivate explicitly, and omit to keep the default value.
 Block connections from public internet.
 This supersedes the AllowedIPs list.
 - `block_vpc_connections` (String) Set to 'yes' to activate, 'no' to deactivate explicitly, and omit to keep the default value.